IsWaFF/devops/week3/readme.md

 I also delete Ubuntu and install fedora.
 I cant say that I really like it.

 ## 2 Dec.
-I read 1about ps, top, htop, systemctl and kill.
+I read about ps, top, htop, systemctl and kill.

+## 3 dec.
+I read smthig about LA.
+Install archcraft. its so slowww..